Onderwijslogistiek en Studievoortgang

 Next steps

 You can use the ‘next’ and ‘back’ buttons to navigate through the workflow.
-You can also jump to a specific step in the workflow by clicking on the tab where you want to go.

-When you have completed a task, it disappears from your task list.
+When you have succesfully completed a task, it disappears from your task list.
 The task you completed was a workflow in a TEC process.
 This TEC process consists of multiple statuses.
 By completing the workflow, the TEC process moves to the next status.
 It is possible that this status will cause a new workflow to appear on someone's task list.
 It is also possible that a completely different TEC process will be triggered, again with workflows and tasks.

 Not done yet?